Hydroseeding Services in Fairhaven, MA

 Hydroseeding vs Traditional Seeding

 Seed stays in place better with hydroseeding.
-Mulch holds seed against soil preventing washout during rain.
-Traditional seeding on slopes often fails as seed washes downhill before germination.
+Mulch holds seed against the soil, preventing washout during rain.
+Traditional seeding on slopes often fails as the seed washes downhill before germination.
 Hydroseeding solves this by bonding seed to soil with mulch layer.

 Germination happens faster with hydroseeding.
-Mulch retains moisture around seed keeping conditions optimal for germination.
-Traditional seeding depends on rainfall or irrigation to keep seed moist.
+Mulch retains moisture around the seed, keeping conditions optimal for germination.
+Traditional seeding depends on rainfall or irrigation to keep the seed moist.
 Seeds dry out between waterings and germination slows or fails.
-Hydroseeded grass typically emerges within week, faster than traditional seeding.
+Hydroseeded grass typically emerges within a week, faster than traditional seeding.

 Coverage is more uniform with hydroseeding.
-Spray application distributes seed evenly across terrain including irregular surfaces traditional spreaders miss.
-This creates more consistent lawn without thick and thin areas common with broadcast seeding.
+Spray application distributes seed evenly across terrain, including irregular surfaces that traditional spreaders miss.
+This creates a more consistent lawn without thick and thin areas common with broadcast seeding.

 Soil erosion control begins immediately with hydroseeding.
-Mulch layer protects bare soil from erosion while grass establishes.
-Traditional seeding leaves soil exposed until grass grows enough to hold soil.
-Properties with erosion problems benefit from instant protection hydroseeding provides.
+A mulch layer protects bare soil from erosion while grass establishes.
+Traditional seeding leaves the soil exposed until the grass grows enough to hold the soil.
+Properties with erosion problems benefit from the instant protection hydroseeding provides.

 Hydroseeding vs Sod